mespe/mespe.github.io/content/post/xmas_revisited.md

 [7,] "Manny"    "Manny"    "Manny"    "Gloria"
 ```

-OK, it all seems to be working well.
+OK, it all seems to be working OK.
 Let's check our error messages,

 ```r
 xmas(d, exclude = 1:7)